NRG Energy Inc. (NRG) upgraded Issued by Wall Street Gurus

 NRG’s Market Performance

-NRG stocks went up by 4.18% for the week, with a monthly jump of 19.99% and a quarterly performance of 8.55%, while its annual performance rate touched 26.44%.
-The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 3.10% for NRG Energy Inc..
-The simple moving average for the period of the last 20 days is 8.26% for NRG stocks with a simple moving average of 14.95% for the last 200 days.
+NRG stocks went down by -0.29% for the week, with a monthly jump of 13.34% and a quarterly performance of 7.05%, while its annual performance rate touched 25.27%.
+The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.89% for NRG Energy Inc..
+The simple moving average for the period of the last 20 days is 5.82% for NRG stocks with a simple moving average of 14.04% for the last 200 days.

 Analysts’ Opinion of NRG